SchlenkR/applied_fsharp_challenge/artikel/07 - Composing Stateful Functions.md

     gained
 ```

-Here, we treat lowPass and fadeIn as a pure function - which is what we wanted - but which also doesn't work.
-We then used OOP that solved the issue, but forced us to create and manage references to instances.
+Here, we treat lowPass and fadeIn as pure functions - which is what we wanted - but which also does not work.
+We then use OOP that solves the issue, but forces us to create and manage references to instances.

-Now that we have introduced Blocks and the "Pick Up and Delivery" strategy (implemented by the 'bind' combinator function), let's see how far we come.
+Now that we have introduced blocks and the "Pick Up and Delivery" strategy (implemented by the `bind` combinator function), let's see how far we have come.

-We defined that bind takes a Block and the "rest of the computation".
-Since in a functional language, "rest of computation" is an expression, we defined it as as function of the form ``` float -> Block<'value, 'state> ```.
-TODO: Warum?
+We defined that `bind` takes a `Block` and the "rest of the computation."
+Since in a functional language, "rest of computation" is an expression (since everything is an expression), we defined it as a function of the form ``` float -> Block<'value, 'state> ```.

-In order to be able to do so, we have to
+To be able to do so, we have to

-* "break up" the code sample from above into pieces of "rest functions",
+* break up the code sample from above into pieces of "rest functions";
-* in the desired form (``` float -> Block<'value, 'state> ```),
+* in the desired form (``` float -> Block<'value, 'state> ```);
-* and do that every time a value from a Block is needed,
+* and do that every time a value from a `Block` is needed; and
-* and use 'bind' to compose the pieces.
+* use 'bind' to compose the pieces.

 Let's do it!

-<hint> If you are already familiar with monads and/or F# computation expressions, you can skip this chapter.
-Otherwise, keep reading.</hint>
+<hint>If you are already familiar with monads and/or F# computation expressions, you can skip this chapter.</hint>